-Rock climbing is a wonderful sport for young minds and bodies, and I’m a strong advocate for youngsters giving the sport a try.
-Recreating in the vertical world develops a wide range of important mental skills, and it’s a wonderful physical workout that builds strength, power, endurance, and flexibility.
+Rock climbing is a powerful sport for young minds and bodies.
+Recreating in the vertical world develops a wide range of important mental skills.
+It also offers a comprehensive physical workout that builds strength, power, endurance, and flexibility.

-What’s more, climbing is a character-shaping activity that teaches youths goal setting, perseverance, challenging fear, and the power of will.
-Finally, as I’m most fond of promoting, rock climbing is a “life sport”!
-Whereas involvement in many youth sports terminates at the end of junior high or high school, climbing is a rich, diverse activity that can be enjoyed throughout your adult life.
-You can trust coach Hörst on this one—I began climbing at age 13 and I’m still loving the sport at age 53!
+What’s more, climbing shapes the character.
+It imparts important lessons in goal setting, perseverance, challenging fear, and the power of will.
+Climbing can also last for life.
+Whereas many other youth sports end at graduation, climbing can continue to be enjoyed throughout your adult life.
+You can trust coach Hörst on this one—I began climbing at age 13 and I’m still loving the sport at age 59!

 As with any rigorous sport, however, rock climbing presents some physical risks.
-While the indoor climbing activities that most youths participate in are extraordinarily safe (given proper instruction and adult supervision), there is a growing incidence of epiphyseal fractures (injury to the growth plate in the finger) among adolescents.
-The increasing focus on hard bouldering, competition climbing, and year-round training have contributed to an alarming increase in growth plate fractures both in the United States and Europe.
-My colleague, Dr. Volker Schöffl, has been studying climbing injuries for 20 years and he’s documented a 600 percent increase in epiphyseal fractures over the past decade.
+While the indoor climbing activities that most youths participate in are extraordinarily safe given proper instruction and adult supervision, there is a growing incidence of epiphyseal fractures (a.k.a. injury to the growth plate in the finger) among adolescents to worry about.
+An increase in hard bouldering, competition climbing, and year-round training have contributed to an alarming escalation in growth plate fractures throughout the youth climbing community.
+My colleague Dr. Volker Schöffl has been studying climbing injuries for 20 years.
+In that time, he’s documented a 600 percent increase in epiphyseal fractures over the past decade.

-Early identification of this often insidious injury and a relatively short layoff from climbing (a few months) usually leads to a rapid resolution and return to climbing.
+Early identification of this often insidious injury, followed by a relatively short layoff from climbing for a few months usually leads to a rapid resolution.
 Left to their own devices, however, many youths will continue to climb despite ongoing finger pain.
-Consequently, it’s essential that a coach (or parent) direct a reduction in—or complete withdraw from—climbing until the pain subsides.
-Consulting an Orthopedist is prudent, and a simple hand X-Ray will reveal the extent of the injury.
-Sadly, some parents and coaches remain ignorant and, incredibly, there are a few coaches who deny that this injury is even “real”…perhaps to allow their continued use of inappropriate (advanced) training tactics in the quest of developing the next champion climber.
+It’s therefore essential that a coach or parent lead the climber in a reduction in—or complete withdraw from—climbing until the pain subsides.
+Consulting an orthopedist is also prudent, as a simple Hand X-Ray will reveal the extent of the injury.
+Sadly, many parents and coaches remain ignorant of the risks here.
+There are even a few coaches who deny that this injury is even “real”, perhaps to allow for their continued use of inappropriate training tactics along the way to building the next champion.

-Epiphyseal fractures typically occur during the adolescent growth spurt—between the ages of 10 – 14 for girls and 12 – 16 for boys—and they are most common during the year (or two) of highest growth velocity.
-Common growth plate injuries in other sports include Sever’s Heel and Osgood-Schlatter’s (knee) among running athletes and Little Leaguer’s Elbow with throwing athletes.
+Epiphyseal fractures typically occur during the adolescent growth spurt, between the ages of 10 – 14 for girls and 12 – 16 for boys.
+They’re most common during the year or two of highest growth velocity.
+Common growth plate injuries in other sports include Sever’s Heel and Osgood-Schlatter’s among running athletes and Little Leaguer’s Elbow with throwing athletes.

-Among climbers, the injury is most common at the middle joint of the long (middle) finger.
-While a low-grade injury will present as slight knuckle pain only while climbing, a worsening condition will yield more acute pain while climbing as well as discomfort/aching during everyday activities.
-Since epiphyseal finger injury usually develops gradually, early identification and reduction of climbing time (or complete withdraw) will often bring about a rapid resolution (in a few months or less).
-Attempting to “climb through the injury” may result in a Salter-Harris fracture that can take many months to resolve and, in severe or untreated cases, lead to permanent disfigurement/dysfunction.
+Among climbers, the most common site of injury is the middle joint of the middle finger.
+While a low-grade injury will present as slight knuckle pain only while climbing, a worsening condition will yield more acute pain while climbing as well as discomfort and aching during everyday activities.
+Since an epiphyseal finger injury usually develops gradually, early identification and reduction or elimination of climbing time will often result in healing over the next few months.
+Attempting to “climb through it”, though, may result in a Salter-Harris fracture that can take many months to resolve.
+In severe or untreated cases, you could be looking at permanent disfigurement or dysfunction.
 A surprising number of the world’s top youth climbers—many who have stood on podiums and pushed the boundaries of outdoor climbing—have suffered a Salter-Harris fracture.
-Sadly, a few individuals have experienced repeated fractures, thus forcing a multi-year withdrawal from climbing.
+Sadly, a few individuals have experienced repeated fractures and been forced to withdraw from the sport for years on end.

 How Should Youth Climbers Be Monitored To Reduce Risk of Growth Plate Fractures?

 Proactive coaching is essential for enthusiastic youth climbers entering their growth spurt years.
 Since every child hits their growth spurt at a somewhat different time (some “bloom” early, while others have a delayed growth spurt), I recommend taking a quarterly measurement of height and weight from the age of 9 to 16.
-Plotting this data quarter-after-quarter will often reveal the onset of increasing growth velocity—this marks the beginning of the 12 to 24 months of highest risk of epiphyseal fracture…and it should prompt a coach to more closely monitor the youth’s fingers (frequently asking “do you have any finger pain/discomfort”) as well as ponder a possible reduction of time spent on “limit” climbing and specific training.
+Plotting this data quarter-after-quarter will often reveal the onset of increasing growth velocity.
+This marks the beginning of the 12 to 24 months during which youths are at the highest risk of epiphyseal fracture.
+This period of time should prompt a coach to more closely monitor the youth’s fingers (such as frequently asking “do you have any finger pain or discomfort?” throughout training) and consider limiting high-intensity finger training protocols.

-An annual hand ultrasound is a powerful monitoring tool, even with asymptomatic youths, and an X-Ray is appropriate in the case of acute finger pain (to determine if there’s a Salter-Harris fracture) and to confirm complete fusion of a mature youth (~age 16).
-This is an approach I’ve used to monitor the hands of my sons, and the recent X-Ray of my older son, Cameron’s (age 16), has revealed that his growth plates are now fused (photo below).
-Consequently, he’s now matured beyond the age of concern for this injury, and so I’ve finally been able to give him the “all clear” to ramp up his training intensity and volume to elite levels (after several year’s of holding him back from certain advanced/risky training practices).
+An annual hand ultrasound can also serve as a powerful monitoring tool, even with asymptomatic youths.
+An X-Ray is appropriate in the case of acute finger pain to determine if there’s a Salter-Harris fracture, and to confirm complete growth plate fusion of a mature youth around age 16.
+This is an approach I’ve used to keep an eye on the hands of my own sons.
+An X-Ray on the hand of my older son, Cameron, revealed that his growth plates reached full fusion at age 16 (photo below).
+I knew then that he’d matured beyond the age of concern for this injury.
+At that point, I could give him the “all clear” to ramp up his training intensity and volume to elite levels after several years of holding him back from certain advanced training practices.

-Conversely, recent imagery of my younger son, Jonathan (age 14), reveals wide-open growth plates that, along with his recent growth of 5cm+ in the past year, places him in the period of highest risk of growth plate injury.
-By moderating Jonathan’s training, limiting his time doing extreme bouldering, and ensuring he gets plenty of sleep and high-quality nutrition, I trust that he can navigate Jonathan’s growth spurt years without injury (as his older brother did), while still enabling him to climb at an elite level at the crags.
-(You can read more about the Horst brothers and how they achieved the 5.14a/8b+ grade by the age of 11, while being multi-sport athletes and non-year-round climbers.)
+Conversely, when my younger son Jonathan was 14, his X-Ray revealed wide-open growth plates that placed him smack in the middle of his highest risk period for growth plate injury.
+By moderating Jonathan’s training, limiting his time doing extreme bouldering, and ensuring he got plenty of sleep and high-quality nutrition, we were able to navigate Jonathan’s growth spurt years without injury while still enabling him to climb at an elite level at the crags.
+(Read more about the Hörst brothers and how they achieved the 5.14a/8b+ grade by age 11!)

-8 Coaching Tips for Reducing Risk of Growth Plate Fractures
+8 Coaching Tips for Reducing the Risk of Growth Plate Fractures

 - Coach a comprehensive approach to improving climbing performance, with a strong emphasis on technique and mental skill development, rather than placing excessive focus on physical training.

 - Avoid specialization (such as a singular focus on extreme bouldering) and foster the development of diverse climbing skills by exposing youths to many different styles of climbing.
-Place a strong focus (and value) on onsight, flash, and “second go” climbing over projecting of extreme boulders and routes.
+Place value on onsight, flash, and “second go” climbing over projecting limit boulders and routes.

 - While highly fit and advanced youth climbers may be able to do a small amount of hangboard training and “laddering” up a campus board, they should not engage in any “double dyno” campus training nor weighted hangboard training during their growth spurt years.
 The most prudent coaches will allow no campus board training during the growth spurt years.

-- Coaches should instruct on minimal use of the crimp grip, which is highly stressful on the middle (PIP) joint of the long fingers.
-Route setters should avoid setting excessively crimpy problems for youth climbers (and at comps).
+- Coaches should emphasize minimal use of the crimp grip, which is highly stressful on the middle (PIP) joint of the long fingers.
+Route setters should avoid setting excessively crimpy problems for youth climbers.

 - All youth climbers should have an “off-season” during which they do little or no climbing for one to four months.
 Playing a second sport is strongly recommended through age 16, in order to develop a high physical IQ and diverse motor skills that will last a lifetime.